jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LuluTable6-1.2.xlsx -d crf/

-Please note you must have set up public private key for `ssh`. `lulucf-table-612.py`  will fetch biomasses first two rows in the table) from hirsi server for the current inventory year.
+Please note you must have set up public private key for `ssh`. `lulucf-table-612.py`  will fetch biomasses (the first two rows in the table) from hirsi server for the current inventory year.

 ### kptable-appendix11b.py:
 Produce Table Appendix11b in KPTable_Appendix11b.txt.
 Read it to excel with *#* as a column separator.